pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 The best way to understand an expression with a predicate is to read it out aloud, from left to right.
 Its verbalization should relatively closely match wording found in the PDF specification.
-Predicate simplifcation is **avoided** so that wording (when read aloud) is kept as close as possible to wording in the PDF specification.
+Predicate simplification is **avoided** so that wording (when read aloud) is kept as close as possible to wording in the PDF specification.

 * the internal Arlington grammar is loosely typed (so things need to match or be interpreted as matching the "Type" field (column 2)).